yarosla/vosao-plugins/plugins/vosao-analytics/trunk/README.txt

 Every 3 hours the plugin will retrieve Google Analytics data for your site and store it in database.

-In page templates you can access page views data as foolows:
+In page templates you can access page views data as follows:

   $plugin.analytics.getPageViews($page.friendlyUrl)
     - returns the number of page views for last week